 A powerful resource management solution can unleash the potential of your workforce.
 It consolidates all information on a single platform.
 Using this information, you can allocate the right resources to projects for timely and cost-effective delivery.
 In addition, it provides complete visibility across the enterprise and helps leverage global resources from low-cost locations.
 As a result, you can substantially reduce project resource costs without compromising quality.

-VI.
 Communicate with team members and stakeholders

 Managing projects requires effective communication with your team and stakeholders.
 As a project manager, you must ensure that everyone is on the same page and has all the necessary information to keep the project going.
 To keep your team on track, you must schedule regular meetings.
 After each session, emailing minutes of the meeting or action items discussed ensures that everyone is on the same page.

 Moreover, as you will be reporting progress to your stakeholders, they need to be kept in the loop.
 As they are the decision-makers, they must know what is going on in the project.
 If any new requests come in from the client or your team receives praise for their work, you must share it with them.

 Every project that we deal with has either internal or external risks or both.
 However, one can manage them with an intelligent contingency plan.
 As a project manager, you must have a risk management strategy to identify, assess, and mitigate any potential risks.

 Your approach to risk management influences your overall potential to manage risks.
 It should take care of the following:

 - Resolving the identified risks in compliance with your firm’s guidelines, local laws, and regulations.

 - Ensuring optimal and effective utilization of resources.